cpofsw/fend-project-memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## How to Play

+* Open the Game.
+* Clicking on the cards will turn them over.
+* Find the matching cards.
+* Try to match all the cards with the minimum tries possible for a higher score.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.